- The threat

 - Further information

 Oak processionary moth (Thaumetopoea processionea, OPM) is a native of southern Europe, where local environmental factors and predators keep its populations in check.
 Aided by the trade in live plants, and possibly by the changing climate, it has become established as far north as the Netherlands and northern Germany.
-It was first accidentally introduced to Britain in 2005.
+It was first accidentally introduced to Britain in 2005, and it is theoretically possible that if it were to spread it could survive and breed in much of England and Wales.

 The larvae, or caterpillars, of OPM are a pest because they can be a hazard to oak trees and to human and animal health.